octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 # Smart contract refactoring
-Just as any other project, smart contracts will need refactoring during their development.
-In this part, the way the winner is chosen will be refactored.
+Just like any other project, smart contracts will need refactoring during their development.
+In this part, we will use how the winner is chosen to be refactored.

 Everyone, by reading the code, knows that the winning ticket is `407 mod Set.size(store.players)`.
 By tampering with the number of bought tickets, it is easy for everyone to get the winning ticket.
 In this part, we will make it harder to guess the winning ticker number.
 However, **the method that will be used is not security compliant**.
-This refactoring is meant for educational purposes: to show some advanced features of LIGO.
-Do NOT use for any other usage.
+This refactoring is meant for educational purposes: to show some advanced features of LIGO and is NOT to be used for any other purpose.

 This part is an opportunity to put the emphasis on two modules: `Bytes` and `Crypto`.

 The `Bytes` module handles binary format for serialization:
-convert Michelson structures to a binary format (and the reverse), concatenate two bytes...
+it converts Michelson structures into a binary format (and the reverse), concatenate two bytes...
 You can find a full reference [here](https://ligolang.org/docs/reference/bytes-reference/)

-The `Crypto` module performs a few basic operations: hashing and signature verification.
+The `Crypto` module performs a few basic operations: hashing and the signature verification.
 You can find a full reference [here](https://ligolang.org/docs/reference/crypto-reference).

 ## Winner selection scheme

 1. The administrator will choose a large random number and keeps it to himself.
-2. He hashes it and sends the hash when calling the OpenRaffle entrypoint.
+2. He hashes it and sends the hash when it calls the OpenRaffle entrypoint.
 3. This hash is saved into the storage.
-4. The administrator reveals his secret random large number when calling the CloseRaffle entrypoint.
+4. The administrator reveals his secret, random, large number, when calling the CloseRaffle entrypoint.
 5. The smart contract hashes this number and checks that it matches the storage hash.
 If it does, it uses this number to pick the winner just as before.

 As warned above, this method is still rife with loopholes:
-- the administrator knows the secret number and can tamper with the number of bought ticket in order to get the winning one
+- the administrator knows the secret number and can tamper with the number of bought ticket to get the winning one
 - everyone can try to bruteforce the hash in order to find what number yielded this hash.
 This method just makes it a little harder to guess the number.

 ## Refactoring the OpenRaffle entrypoint
-The OpenRaffle entrypoint expects a new input: the number hash, that should be saved into the storage.
-Both the storage and entrypoint have to be modified.The method is very similar to what has been done before:
+The OpenRaffle entrypoint expects a new input: the number hash, which should be saved into the storage.
+Both the storage and entrypoint have to be modified.
+The method is very similar to what has been done before:

 1. Refactoring the storage: it must store a hash.
 According to the LIGO documentation, a hash has a `bytes` type: